JimmySoftLLC/Heater-Calc/README.md

 ```
 ## IndexedDB getAndDisplayHeatTransferElements

-The function `getAndDisplayHeatTransferElements` will set up a transaction `let transaction = db.transaction(['heatTransferElements'], 'readonly');` and using this transaction will define an object store from the database `let objectStore = transaction.objectStore('heatTransferElements');`.
+The function getAndDisplayHeatTransferElements will set up a transaction, let transaction = db.transaction(['heatTransferElements'], 'readonly') and using this transaction will define an object store from the database let objectStore = transaction.objectStore('heatTransferElements').

-Then using the objectStore a request is made to the database using `let req = objectStore.openCursor();`.
-This results in a callback `req.onsuccess` in which we get cursor.
-The cursor is then used to iterate through the target pushing the result in to `heatTransferElements` until there are no more cursors.
-At that point `DisplayElements(heatTransferElements);` is called to display the bootstrap cards.
+Then using the objectStore a request is made to the database using, let req = objectStore.openCursor().
+This results in a callback req.onsuccess in which we get cursor.
+The cursor is then used to iterate through the target pushing the result in to heatTransferElements until there are no more cursors.
+At that point DisplayElements(heatTransferElements) is called to display the bootstrap cards.

 ```
 function getAndDisplayHeatTransferElements(db) { // getAndDisplayHeatTransferElements retrieves all heatTransferElements in the notes object store using an IndexedDB cursor and sends them to DisplayElements so they can be displayed